roelandschoukens/py-cmdcolor/README.md

 # CmdColor

-This is Roeland’s CMD color module, which abstracts away either the ANSI color codes on VT-style terminals, or the win32 console API.
+This is Roeland’s CMD color module, originally intended to abstract away either the ANSI color codes on VT-style terminals, or the win32 console API.
 The latter is also called directly for printing text so you can print any Unicode character up to U+FFFF on the console.

+_You may notice that both of those problems no longer exist (they are solved in respectively Windows 10, and Python 3.6), so the main remaining functions are to have some more convenient interface to define RGB colors, and to have it enable VT processing on Windows._

 Use the `printc()` function and the various `C_...` constants defined in this package: